 Following law school, Clay worked for the law firm of Adam Henderson in Houston, Texas, where he became a skilled workers’ compensation litigator, representing injured Texas workers.
 Clay joined our law firm in 2004, immediately establishing himself as a proactive and innovative member of our team.
 His success in hearings before the Texas Workers’ Compensation Division and his tireless advocacy on behalf of his clients earned him the award of Texas Super Lawyer four years in a row (2012 through 2015).

 In 2010, Houston’s own H-Texas Magazine named Clay as one of “Texas’ Top Lawyers” for his successful workers’ compensation practice.
 A perennial client favorite, Clay continually sets the bar for building client relations and simply “being there” for those he represents.

-Clay is a member of the Texas Young Lawyers Association, and the Texas State Bar Workers’ Compensation Section.
-Clay is married to his wife, Kellie Clay, and father to his daughter, Madison.
+In addition to being Father to his daughter, Madison, Clay is also a member of the Texas Young Lawyers Association, and the Texas State Bar Workers’ Compensation Section.

 12600 N. Featherwood Dr, Ste 200

 Houston, Texas 77034

 Phone & Fax